 Offered at an MSRP of just $450 (and you can find one on eBay at less than USD $350), it looks cool for a daily beater, and its built-in solar charger makes the gadget a must-have for a person that spends more time outdoors than inside an air-conditioned office.
 Just don’t forget to swap the brown leather strap for something more practical, like a solid steel bracelet or a hypoallergenic silicon band.

 As usual for Seiko‘s aviator-style timekeepers, the watch features a somewhat cluttered layout that -at least, at a first glance- never fails to overwhelm your senses with too much information.
 The main problem here, perhaps, is the Breitling-inspired slide rule bezel that just draws too much attention to itself.
 The extra small typeface on each of the two scales certainly doesn’t help to make your life easier.

 The choice of layout could have been justified about twenty years ago when smartphones with their advanced and lightning-fast unit converters were a thing of too distant a future.
 However, now, when you have all the information you need literally at your fingertips, and logarithmic bezels on wristwatches serve nothing, but purely a decorative purpose, this contraption looks more like yet another example of poor industrial design.

-Still, giving the Japanese watchmaker its due, I must admit that, if you ever decide to use the slide rule, you will be surprised at how easily it is manipulated thanks to a notched bezel that not only looks great, but also gives you a very good grip even with gloved hands.
+Still, giving the Japanese watchmaker its due, I must admit that, if you ever decide to use the slide rule, you will be surprised at how easy it is manipulated thanks to a notched bezel that not only looks great but also gives you a good grip even with gloved hands.

-Still, despite these minor annoyances, I must admit that the gadget as a whole leaves a very good impression of a solid, tough built timekeeper.
+Still, despite these minor annoyances, I must admit that the gadget as a whole leaves a good first impression of a solid, tough-built timekeeper.
 Its massive 44 mm body with 23 mm lugs is well sculpted and, believe it or not, looks a lot more expensive than a similarly priced Swiss watch.